syncfusion-content/blazor-docs/blazor/diagram/events.md

 ```

 ## DragStart Event
-* The [DragStart](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_DragStart) event is triggers when a symbol is dragged into the diagram from the symbol palette.
+* The [DragStart](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_DragStart) event is triggered when a symbol is dragged into the diagram from the symbol palette.
 To explore about arguments, refer to the [DragStartEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DragStartEventArgs.html)

 ```cshtml
 @using Syncfusion.Blazor.Diagram